forcedotcom/salesforcedx-vscode/docs/tests.md

 These tests are described in the order in which we prefer to write them.
 Always prefer unit tests, integration tests, and system tests, in that order.

+Ensure that you have set a default dev hub, through one of the `sfdx force:auth:*` commands, passing in the `--setdefaultdevhubusername` flag

 To run all tests, execute `npm run compile && npm run test` from the top-level folder.